 Turn mini pumpkins into doughnuts with this wonderful tutorial by Studio DIY

-Finally, if you’re feeling brave just let the kids go wild and do their own thing with Art bar’s painting pumpkins with kids tutorial.
+Finally, if you’re feeling brave, just let the kids go wild and do their own thing with Art Bar’s painting pumpkins with kids tutorial.

 Play Dough

-If you’re local to Dorchester, Deborah at Creative Clay for All has put together some takeaway clay kits.
+If you’re local to Dorchester, Deborah at Creative Clay for All has put together some takeaway clay craft kits.
 She’ll walk you through adding textures and shapes to create clay creations to be proud of!

 Free Halloween Colouring